PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 and primary caller, and leave PyTorch's raw owner path unchanged.
 Run focused, affected, and standard gates sequentially, then reassess the now-fully-owned adjacent late-result cluster.
 Never create, update, or reopen a pull request.

+## Recurrent-alias repair mapping-owner implementation

+`passes/recurrent_alias_repair_orchestration.py` now owns the direct-TFLite integer-to-mapping conversion.
+The lowerer retains a one-return compatibility adapter and its sole primary caller.
+The raw indexed mutation owner and the independent PyTorch wrapper remain unchanged, including GraphIndex identity and PyTorch's void return convention.

+Sequential gates passed: focused `3`, affected `309`, terminal/efficiency
+`92`, core runtime `55`, results `196`, phase-store `2`, and TensorFlow
+isolation/default-direct/`-cotof` `11`.
+The store remains 128 IDs and 128
+owners; no model conversion was run.

+At resume, rerun the unconsumed-result inventory and characterize the smallest semantically closed prefix of the adjacent late orphan/unbound/affine/ normalization sequence, whose individual mapping boundaries are now all pass-module-owned.
+Preserve its progress predecessor and dynamic-adapter successor, validate sequentially, and never create, update, or reopen a pull request.